imgly/cesdk-web-examples/engine-guides-create-scene-from-scratch/README.md

-# Integrate the CreativeEditor SDK with Vanilla JS
+# Create a Scene from Scratch in the CreativeEditor SDK

 ## Running the sample